 INTRODUCTION TO ZEN

 We welcome everyone who would like to get to know more about Zen practice in general and our Center in particular.
 Anyone may take part in any of our scheduled Sunday and evening sittings, though because of the nature of the practice (one cannot just be a spectator) we ask that you plan for your first visit.
 The first option is to attend one of our Intro Nights, held on the 1st Tuesday of most months (see below).
 If you cannot make that, or if you want to get started before the next scheduled Intro Night, we ask that you arrive a full half hour (30-40 mins) before the start of any listed sitting to get oriented before formal rounds begin.
 Though it is not necessary, an email to firstname.lastname@example.org alerting us that you will be coming is helpful on this end.

 Held on the 1st Tuesday of most months, our "Intro Nights" offer a chance for persons with little or no experience of meditation to get a feel for practice here at the Center.
-These are usually led by the Abbot, Yusan Graham, and provide an overview of the practice, help getting established in a workable sitting posture, and time for questions before participating a round of zazen (2 25-minute periods of sitting with 5 minutes walking meditation in between) with Center members.
+These are led by one of the teachers, and they provide an overview of the practice, help getting established in a workable sitting posture, and time for questions before participating a round of zazen (2 25-minute periods of sitting with 5 minutes walking meditation in between) with Center members.
 Intro Nights begin promptly at 7:00pm.
 There is no charge, and no registration is required.